Alvi van der Merwe

-Albertus Viljoen van der Merwe (14 September 1908 – 18 September 1986), known as Alvi van der Merwe, was a South African international rugby union player and wine farmer.
+Albertus Viljoen van der Merwe III (14 September 1908 – 18 September 1986), known as Alvi van der Merwe, was a South African international rugby union player and farmer.

 Born in Rawsonville, van der Merwe attended the nearby Worcester Boys' High School, where he picked up rugby.
 He completed his secondary education at Rondebosch Boys' High School and afterwards became a fruit farmer in Worcester.

 A sturdy forward, van der Merwe represented Western Province Country in the 1928 All Blacks' tour opening fixture and is credited with scoring the first try against a touring New Zealand team in South Africa.
 He gained his Springboks cap no.221 on the 1931–32 tour of Britain and Ireland, playing as a wing–forward against Wales at St. Helens.

+South Africa rugby union touring team during the 1931–32 tour of Britain and Ireland; Albertus Viljoen van der Merwe I is seated in the front row, second from the left.

+Western Province Rugby Football Union Under-20 team, 1985.
+Albertus Viljoen van der Merwe III (back row, far left).

 Legacy

-In 1928, during the visit of the New Zealand “Invincibles” rugby team to South Africa, van der Merwe, then aged 19, scored the first try ever recorded against the touring side on African soil.
-He was later selected as the 221st player to represent South Africa as a Springbok.
+In 1928, during the visit of the New Zealand "Invincibles" rugby team to South Africa, van der Merwe, then aged 19, scored the first try ever recorded against the touring side on African soil.
+He was later selected as the 221 player to represent the South Africa national rugby union team - the Springboks.